Five Star Prison Cell: History

-Five Star Prison Cell was formed in 2004 from members of various other bands.
+Five Star Prison Cell was formed in 2004 by members of various other bands.
 Vocalist Adam Glynn came from Melbourne band Frankenbok, Marc Whitworth had played drums for Gold Coast band Tension and Cameron Macdonald and Mark Holain played bass and guitar in Extra Virgin.
 The group was initially conceived as a one-off studio project but after Extra Virgin disbanded it was decided to continue with Five Star Prison Cell.

 In 2005, the band released its debut album The Complete First Season through Faultline Records.
 During the year the band toured throughout Australia and supported Arch Enemy and Spiderbait.
 Much of the following year was spent writing and recording another album.

 On 14 November 2006, Five Star Prison Cell won the annual Musicoz award for best metal/hardcore act of 2006.
 A new album, Slaves of Virgo, was issued in March 2007.

 Five Star Prison Cell have rigorously toured Australia and New Zealand throughout their career, and have shared the stage with many international acts including: The Dillinger Escape Plan, Danzig, Cephalic Carnage, The Black Dahlia Murder, Arch Enemy and Clutch.

 In early 2010, Five Star Prison Cell completed recording their third album, titled Matriarch with Australian producer Forrester Savell (Karnivool, The Butterfly Effect, Helmet).
 The album was released in May and supported by a nationwide tour.

 April 2011 Five Star Prison Cell decided to disband and go their separate ways.
 No particular reason was provided other than wanting to focus on other areas in their lives.
 They remain best of friends and have left the door open to the possibility of doing another album in the future.

 In October 2013, Five Star Prison Cell announced their re-activation.